 Who Benefits From Pet Therapy?

-Generally speaking, any person with a health problem can significantly benefit from animal-assisted therapy.
+Generally speaking, any person with a health problem can significantly benefit from an animal-assisted program.
 But it is especially helpful in certain groups of people.
-It has been shown that animal-assisted treatment dramatically reduces anxiety, pain, tiredness, and depression in these people:
+It has been shown that pet therapy dramatically reduces anxiety, pain, tiredness, and depression in these people: